PrestaShop/prestashop-shop-creator/README.md

 --------
 Each entity model is described in the src/Model directory.

+If you want to add a new Model, create of file with the same name the class it's related to, and an entry in the app/config/config.yml.dist file (the name should be the pluralized & tablized version of the model name).

 The model file is in yml format, and contains three main section:

 1. <b>The fields section (required)</b>